 The Camillian Sisters Society is located in Ranchi, Jharkhand India, the Camillian Sisters Society started its mission last 1994.

-In the record of 2012, Ranchi is a City having one of highest poverty rates in the country.
-Due to this condition, there is a slow progress on health and malnutrition especially among the children.
+In the record of 2012, Ranchi is a City having one of the highest poverty rates in the country.
+Due to this condition, there is slow progress on health and malnutrition, especially among children.
 Open defecation is also common even among richer households in the state.

 Amidst government restrictions, the community through the help of Congregational ONLUS established the Center for “Malnourished and Poor Children”.
 The center assists the malnourished, sick, and wounded children and the families from slums around the village of Kumhar Toli and other nearby slums.
-The center has become a support program for the working parents.
+The center has become a support program for working parents.
 Part of the program is sheltering these children from Monday to Saturday from eight in the morning to one in the afternoon.
-The sisters look after the physical, social and emotional health of the children who needs day care services that includes distribution of balanced diet, check up with the medical doctors, giving vitamins, children weighing, vision screening.
-Children in our center, like most young people who live in poverty, are more likely than to become ill and to die at young ages due to poor environmental situations with limited healthcare resources.
+The sisters look after the physical, social, and emotional health of the children who need daycare services that includes distribution of balanced diet, a check-up with the medical doctors, giving vitamins, children weighing, vision screening.
+Children in our center, like most young people who live in poverty, are more likely to become ill and to die at young ages due to poor environmental situations with limited healthcare resources.